mzattera/predictive-powers/docs/index.md

 Some services, namely those using OpenAI GPT models, have limits on number of tokens in input and output.

-`ModelService`s provide data about models, including maximum context size, and suitable tokenizers for each model.
+`ModelService`s provide metadata about models, including maximum context size and suitable tokenizers for each model.
 Normally, developers do not need to care about these details as services will handle them transparently.
 However, in order for services to do so, proper model data needs to be available to the `ModelService`.
 This means that, in case you create a new model (e.g. by training an existing OpenAI one), you need to make its data known to the corresponding `ModelService` by "registering" the model with `ModelService.put(String,ModelData)`; please refer to the JavaDoc for details.